monorkin/air_quality_box/firmware/README.md

 If you are concerned about your sensor not working correctly, check the device logs using `esphome logs ./air_quality_box.yaml` to see all 6 decimal places for each measurement.
-They should be different after somewhere after the 2nd decimal place.
+They should be different somewhere after the 2nd decimal place.
 And give the device some time to settle-in, about 1 to 3h should be enough.